ntk1101/readme-documentation/README.md

 ## Build instruction

 - We start off by signing up for a Wordpress Woocommerce Creator subscription.
-This will allow us to host and edit the website using elementor editor
+This will allow us to host and edit the website using elementor editor.
+We used the Indian-based WP site.
 - We decided to reuse the mundoprints.in interface.
 We used the Wordpress All-in-one migration to copy the mundoprints.in site to the enw wp site visiting.cards
 - After the migration, we removed all the non-visiting card products and made Visiting Cards page the homepage
 - use the following menu names and links for hompage: [Home](https://mundocards.wpcomstaging.com/), [About](https://mundocards.wpcomstaging.com/about-us/), Contact, [Privacy Policy](https://mundocards.wpcomstaging.com/notice-of-privacy/), [Vendor Login](https://mundocards.wpcomstaging.com/my-account/), [Cart](https://mundocards.wpcomstaging.com/cart/)
+- Razorpay
 - Then Install Dokan Razorpay for payment transaction
 - Integrated Zoho campaign plugins